Privacy Policy

 You also have the right to lodge a complaint with the UK Information Commissioner's Office (ICO) at ico.org.uk.

-Document content is encrypted at rest in the Supabase database.
-Network traffic between your browser and our servers is encrypted in transit (TLS).
+How it is secured: network traffic between your browser and our servers is encrypted in transit (TLS).
 Database access is restricted to service-role credentials and protected by row-level security policies that scope each user's data to their own account.
+How long it is stored is set out in Section 10.

 Sidenote is not intended for users under 16.
 We do not knowingly collect personal data from anyone under 16.